lujainibrahim/does-your-AI-know-you/README.md

 ```
 git status
 ```
-### How to pull from the iGEM repo from the command line
+### How to pull from the remote repo using the command line
 ```
 git pull origin master
 ```